Frequently asked questions

 How do I complete the annual Worker Service Return?

-I’m a sole trader, how do I add service to my membership?
+I’m a sole trader, how do I add service to my registration?

 Why does my workers’ service not show up on their statement when I’ve been online and completed my Worker Service Return?

 If you've completed your Worker Service Return but haven't submitted it, your workers' service won't show up on their statement.
-You may need to log in again to submit the return.
+You may need to check that the return has been submitted.
+If we've received your return, it'll be listed in the 'completed' tab in online services.